Simonmoush/alfredciii_containers/README.md

 start and enter a container using the wordpress:cli image and let it share volumes and networks with the running wordpress container.
 Also give it access to the folder data_snapshots.

+put the exported xml file in this data_snapshots folder

 ```bash
 podman run -it --rm --mount=type=bind,src=./data_snapshots,dst=/home/www-data/data_snapshots --volumes-from wordpress-container-id --network container:wordpress-container-id --env-file=wp.env wordpress:cli bash
 ```